 \subsection{Take-home messages from the experimental results}

 Based on the experiments conducted in this work, the following main take-home messages can be made:

-\begin{itemize} \item The verification performance of human experts is affected, in a similar manner to that of automatic face recognition solutions, by comparing masked probes and unmasked references or comparing pairs of masked faces.
-That was demonstrated by the similar trend in performance and separability changes, in most experimental configurations, between human experts and the top-performing automatic face recognition solutions. \item The verification performance of the human experts consistently improves with a wider visible crop that includes areas like the hairstyle, especially when dealing with masked faces.
-However, this might not be realistic, as these areas are not stable in applications where the time gap between the references and probes are captured/seen with a large time gap, e.g. border control. \item Most of the effect of masked probes (compared to unmasked references) on the verification performance of human experts, such as with automatic face recognition solutions, is related to relatively large shifts in the genuine scores towards the imposter range. \item The different settings including synthetically created masks show that they are not suitable to represent real masks in the evaluation of human or automatic face recognition verification performance.
+\begin{itemize} \item The verification performance of human experts is affected, in a similar manner to that of automatic FR solutions, by comparing masked probes and unmasked references or comparing pairs of masked-faces.
+That was demonstrated by the similar trend in performance and separability changes, in most experimental configurations, between human experts and the top-performing automatic FR solutions. \item The verification performance of the human experts consistently improves with a wider visible crop that includes areas like the hairstyle, especially when dealing with masked-faces.
+However, this might not be realistic, as these areas are not stable in applications where the time gap between the references and probes are captured/seen with a large time gap, e.g. border control. \item Most of the effect of masked probes (compared to unmasked references) on the verification performance of human experts, such as with automatic FR solutions, is related to relatively large shifts in the genuine scores towards the imposter range. \item The different settings including synthetically created masks show that they are not suitable to represent real masks in the evaluation of human or automatic FR verification performance.
 This can be related to the limited variation in the synthetic mask design, however, it would be a challenging task (if not impossible) to find the correct synthetic mask variation design.
-Real masks might also cause variation related to reflection and shadowing. \item Comparing pairs of masked faces in comparison to unmasked to masked faces has produced mixed relative verification performances, with the best performing COTS (unlike lower performing systems) achieving higher results and separability on masked pairs and the human experts achieving higher separability on masked pairs. \item While comparing unmasked to masked faces mainly affected the genuine scores with the imposter scores less affected, comparing pairs of masked faces have caused shifts in both the genuine and imposter scores towards each other. \item Having a masked reference to compare with masked probes is not consistently beneficial.
+Real masks might also cause variation related to reflection and shadowing. \item Comparing pairs of masked-faces in comparison to unmasked-to-masked faces has produced mixed relative verification performances, with the best performing COTS (unlike lower performing systems) achieving higher results and separability on masked pairs and the human experts achieving higher separability on masked pairs. \item While comparing unmasked-to-masked faces mainly affected the genuine scores with the imposter scores less affected, comparing pairs of masked-faces have caused shifts in both the genuine and imposter scores towards each other. \item Having a masked reference to compare with masked probes is not consistently beneficial.
 However, having a synthetically masked reference, in this case, have more consistent signs of enhancing the verification results.
 This might be due to the constant appearance of the simulated masks.
 While similar real masks might affect the confidence in an imposter decision and dissimilar real masks might affect the confidence of a genuine decision, simulated masks might minimize this problem, especially in the case of imposter pairs. \item There is a clear correlation between the main comments made by the human experts on the verification process and the statistical evaluation observations made on their verification performance. \end{itemize}